wandb/docs/content/guides/integrations/pytorch-geometric.md

 ## Log metrics

-You can use W&B to track all your experiments along with metrics like loss functions, accuracy and more.
-Just add the following line to your training loop and you are good to go!
+You can use W&B to track your experiments and related metrics, such as loss functions, accuracy, and more.
+Add the following line to your training loop:

 ```python
 wandb.log({